How to Become a Flight Nurse

 By far the most flight nurse jobs are in the United States, but there are also programs in Europe, Australia, and the Middle East.
 Each state in the U.S. is different but many have multiple uses where there is an opportunity to apply.

-What Professional Organizations Are There For Flight Nurses?
+What Professional Organizations are Available for Flight Nurses?

 The ASTNA is an amazing organization that has been supporting all transport nurses and professionals for 35 years.
 The organization helps with advancing the practice of transport nursing and enhancing the quality of patient care through commitment to safety and education for its members.
 It helps with providing continuing education, resources and support for this exciting nursing specialty.